Dynamics of Dehn Twists in the Outer Automorphism Group of a Free Group: Dehn twist

-We will abuse notation by writing $T$ for both a homotopy class of an essential torus $t$ and the associated dual tree of $t$.
-Similarly, we use $\vec{T}$ to denote either of their oriented versions.
-With this convention, the Dehn twist along $\vec{T}$ will be denoted by $\delta_{\vec{T}}$.
+We postpone the proof of Proposition \ref{prop:coincide} until after Lemma \ref{lem:dehn_disj}.
+Throughout this section, we will abuse notation by writing $T$ both for a homotopy class of an essential torus $t$ and for the associated dual tree of $t$.
+Similarly, we use $\vec T$ to denote either oriented version.
+With this convention, the Dehn twist along $\vec T$ will be denoted by $\delta_{\vec T}$.